 - Rate pain or discomfort on a scale of 0-10.

-- What’s been happening (dr appointments, testing, new med, treatment, new soaps or detergent, ect).
+- What’s been happening (dr appointments, test results, medical history, new med, recommended treatment, new soaps or detergent, etc.)?

 - Identify any known triggers (if this symptom always happens after eating, make a note of that).